wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 To configure which AWS metrics to ingest into Wavefront you can whitelist instances, volumes, and metrics:

--   **Instance and Volume Whitelist** fields - Whitelist instances and volumes by specifying <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html">EC2 tags</a> (as **&lt;key&gt;=&lt;value&gt;** pairs) defined on the instances and volumes.
+-   **Instance and Volume Whitelist** fields - Whitelist instances and volumes by specifying [EC2 tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) (as **&lt;key&gt;=&lt;value&gt;** pairs) defined on the instances and volumes.
 For example, **organization=&lt;yourcompany&gt;**.
 When specified as a comma-separated list, the tags are OR'd.
 To use instance and volume whitelisting you must also add an EC2 integration as the AWS tags are imported from EC2.
 If you don't specify any tags, Wavefront imports metrics from *all* instances and volumes.
 -   **RegExp Whitelist** field - Whitelist metrics by specifying a regular expression.
 The regular expression must be a complete match of the entire metric name.
 For example, if you only want CloudWatch data for **elb** and **rds** (which come under **aws\.rds**), then use a regular expression such as: **^aws\.\(elb\|rds\)\.\*\$**.
 If you do not specify a regular expression, *all* CloudWatch metrics are retrieved.

 <a name="aws_sources"></a>